Planning law is complex and extensive, and although not experts, we have acquired a great deal of knowledge about the system.

 If the decision is to refuse consent, only the applicant has a right of appeal to the Planning Inspectorate and, if funds allow, from there to the High Court, the Court of Appeal and the Supreme Court.
 Unfortunately, and in our view wrongly, there is no appeal allowed against a grant of planning permission, except by a very expensive route to the High Court and even if this can be afforded, there are severe restrictions on the allowable grounds of appeal.

-Immediately you realise that an application has been made to which you object, you must get your objection in to Camden promptly.
+If an application has been made that adversely affects you, an objection needs to be made promptly to Camden.
 The period of public consultation is only 21 days from the publication of the application.

-Please always contact Camden and also contact us if you know that development is taking place without planning permission.
+Please always contact Camden and also contact us if you know of a development taking place without planning permission.